chettrick/stm32cubef4/Projects/STM32446E_EVAL/Applications/IAP/IAP_binary_template/readme.txt

     - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
     - Load this image with the IAP application (Select option 1 in IAP_Main menu)

- - TrueSTUDIO:
-    - Open TrueSTUDIO toolchain
-    - Browse to the TrueSTUDIO workspace directory, select the project (.project file in \IAP_Binary_Template\TrueStudio\STM32446E-EVAL directory).
-    - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
-    - A binary file "STM32446E-EVAL.elf.bin" will be generated under "STM32446E-EVAL/Debug" folder.

  * <h2><center>&copy; COPYRIGHT 2016 STMicroelectronics </center></h2>
  */